alanng10/class-lang/Docue/Article/Tool/a.md

 Using network local system to load any part is not enough element for modules that need high execute certainty.

 Tool parts are used like regular get, set and call.

+To replace a part with combination of multiple parts, merge the multiple parts into a part, and use an instance of the part class.